 In the 1970s, the dark shadow of war fell across Cambodia, which was known as the 'sideshow' to the Vietnam War.
 In April 1975, the Khmer Rouge invaded Phnom Penh and evacuated the entire city.
 People were marched out into the countryside to do forced labour.
 Between one and three million died, out of a total population of eight million, many in the killing fields of Pol Pot's genocidal regime.

-In 1993, democratic elections brought relative peace to a country devastated by turmoil.
+Today, peace has returned to a country devastated by turmoil.
 With it has come recovery and renewal.
 Cambodians have started to revive their artistic traditions.
 Once more, the classical dancers, resplendent in gold spun costumes, perform delicate dances of celebration before the temple of Angkor Wat.

 Bayon Temple, Angkor, Cambodia